 Wake-up call followed by tea or coffee, and then proceed for canoeing/jeep safari.

 A traditional dug-out canoe takes you on a silent trip down the Rapti River to view aquatic birds and the animals of the river banks.
 Jeep safari by land rover starts from canoeing put out point covering the distance of approximately 10km with chances of seeing rare wildlife.
 Later we head to the elephant breeding centre and spend sometime with the tuskers.
 Remaining hours before the afternoon program: take a dip in the pool or relax on your verandah.

-Day 07 - Wildlife activities in Chitwan, Drive to Kathmandu by private tourist vehicle (5 to 6 hours).
-Farewell Dinner.
+Day 07: Wildlife activities in Chitwan National Park and Drive to Kathmandu by private tourist vehicle

 Today, depart Chitwan and transfer to Kathmandu; 160 Kms, 5 to 6 hours drive.
 Upon arrival, transfer to hotel.